Guides

 2. Place the Flow onto the canvas, click the Settings button in the right upper corner, and click the toggle button to select optional output fields.
 Note that you should have at least one non-optional output.

-Delete a Flow
+Delete Flow

 To permanently delete a Flow, do the following:

 It is not possible to delete a Flow if it’s already placed on canvas and is used as part of a Dialog Application.
-Remove a Flow from canvas to delete it.
+Remove a Flow from the canvas to delete it.